saramos/saramos.github.io/coursework.md

 ## Massachusetts Institute of Technology

-B.S.
-Candidate studying Electrical Engineering (6-1)
+Bachelor of Science in Electrical Engineering (6-1)

 Minor in Mathematics (18)

 Concentration in Music (21M-1)

-Graduating in June 2018
+Graduated in June 2018

 ### Spring 2018
 *   **6.302** Feedback System Design